mlytvynchuk/files-removing-util/readme.md

 # RemovingFilesUtil

-### The util that helps to delete useless .bak files from a given directory.
+### The util that helps to delete useless files from a given directory.

 ## How to use?